nyukers/Testing-by-Python/README.md

 # python_training
-Some Test Cases by Python
+Some test cases by Python, 2016.